-Save Money – As we highlighted above, visiting just 3 of the top attractions each day should help you come out ahead with the Berlin Pass.
+Save Money – As we highlighted above, visiting just 3 of the top attractions each day should help you come out way ahead.

 Optional Travel Card – Like the London Pass, the Berlin Pass offers an optional travel card.
 For an additional fee, you can add a travel card which provides unlimited access to the city’s public transportation system for the length of the pass.

 River Cruise – Enjoy a different view of the city by taking a river cruise.
 Included with the cost of your Berlin Pass, this one-hour tour comes with audioguides in both English and German.
 You’ll float past sites like Berliner Dom, Reichstag, and Museum Island.
 It’s a nice break from the hustle and bustle of sightseeing, and a fun addition to any city pass.

 Berlin Guidebook – The Berlin Pass comes with a free 95-page guidebook featuring maps of the city, suggested itineraries, and location information for each attraction on the pass.

 Money Back Guarantee – If you can not use your Berlin Pass for any reason, just return your unused pass within 30 days of purchase.
 Refunds will be processed within 5 working days.